dotnet/csharplang/proposals/extensions.md

       (note this doesn't include members from the underlying type)
     - Merge the results
     - Next, members that are hidden by other members are removed from the set.
+      (note: "base types" means "base extensions and underlying type" for extension types)
     - Next, extension members are removed if any more specific extension member is applicable.

-  - Finally, look at the set:
+    - Finally, having removed hidden and less specific members:
-    - If the set is empty, proceed to the next scope.
+      - If the set is empty, proceed to extension methods below.
       - If the set consists of a single member that is not a method, then:
         - If it is a value of a *delegate_type*, the *invocation_expression* is evaluated as a delegate invocation.
         - If it is a value of a *function_pointer_type*, the *invocation_expression* is evaluated as a function pointer invocation.
         - If it is a value of a type `dynamic`, the *invocation_expression* is evaluated as a dynamic member invocation.
       - If the set contains only methods, we remove all the methods that are not accessible or applicable (see "method invocations").
-We remove less specific extension members
         - If the set is empty, proceed to extension methods below.
         - Otherwise, overload resolution is applied to the candidate methods:
           - If a single best method is found, the *invocation_expression* is evaluated as the invocation of this method.
+          - If no single best method is found, a compile-time error occurs.

+  - Next, try extension methods (only for the `expr` case):
+    - Check which extension methods in the current scope are eligible.
+      - If the set is empty, proceed to the next enclosing scope.
+      - Otherwise, overload resolution is applied to the candidate set.
+        - If a single best method is found, the *invocation_expression* is evaluated as a static method invocation.
         - If no single best method is found, a compile-time error occurs.

   - Proceed to the next enclosing scope